leroykim/aws-ec2-automator/README.md

 ## Features
 ### When instance state == stopped
-- Start corresponding instance.
+- Starts corresponding instance with one button click.
-- Wait until instance state becomes running.
-- Tracks estimated price from the starting time.
 ### When instance state == running
 - Tracks estimated price from the starting time.
+- Tracks instance state.
 - Stops corresponding instance with one button click.

 ## How to run it